KeremDUZENLI/web-topicsingeometry/README.md

   - PhD student at the University of Debrecen
 - **Lecturer**: Dr. Sándor Bácsó, Private Professor
 - **Textbook Author**: Geza Schay

-Thank you for checking out this project!
-I hope it serves as a valuable resource for learning linear algebra.

----

-This README should meet your needs!
-Save it as `README.md` in your repository, and let me know if you'd like any adjustments.